mtkennerly/dunamai/README.md

 Dunamai is a Python 3.5+ library for producing dynamic version strings compatible with [PEP 440](https://www.python.org/dev/peps/pep-0440).

+## Features

+* Supports non-setuptools-based projects, so no need for a setup.py.
+* Version control system support:
+  * Git
+  * Mercurial

 ## Usage

 Install with `pip install dunamai`, and then use as a library: